 Closing Financial Statements

 .
 As soon as reasonably possible after December 31, 2000 but in any event within one hundred and twenty (120) days thereafter, Purchaser shall direct preparation of, and deliver to Seller, a consolidated balance sheet of the Company as of December 31, 2000 and consolidated statements of income, of stockholder’s equity and cash flows for the year then ended, audited by the independent auditor of the Company (the “Independent Auditor”).
 Such financial statements are referred to in this Agreement as the “Closing Financial Statements”.
 The Closing Financial Statements shall be prepared in accordance with GAAP with the Audited Financial Statements.
 Seller will make available to Purchaser and its representatives and the Independent Auditor during normal business hours and in a manner that will not unreasonably interfere with the business of the Company, as reasonably requested by Purchaser (and all personnel responsible for preparing or maintaining such books, records and documents), all books, records and other documents pertaining to the business of the Company deemed necessary by Purchaser (or such personnel) in preparing the Closing Financial Statements.
 Seller and its independent certified public accountants may review the Closing Financial Statements and the books of account relating to the Company and make inquiry of the representatives of Purchaser and the Independent Auditor.
-The Closing Financial Statements shall provide the basis for an adjustment to the Purchase Price based upon Working Capital, as defined in Schedule 8.3 (the “Working Capital Adjustment”). [does this need further refinement? e.g., specifying how the Working Capital Adjustment is paid?]
+The Closing Financial Statements shall provide the basis for an adjustment to the Purchase Price based upon Working Capital, Long Term Liabilities, and Long Term Receivables, as defined in Schedule 8.3 (the “Closing Financial Statements Adjustment”).
+The Closing Financial Statements Adjustment shall be paid by Seller or Purchaser, as applicable, within thirty (30) days after the date of delivery of the Closing Financial Statements to Seller pursuant to this Section 8.3.

 INDEMNIFICATION